 - Demo the newly tuned snare drum.
 Which means your done 🥁🤓😁😁

 As you can see this is not just a couple steps.
-This took a well crafted and thought out process to achieve the goal of a fine tuned, well-balanced snare drum.
+This took a well crafted and thought out process to achieve the goal of a fine tuned, well-balanced snare side drum head.

 Some of these steps can be combined, yet all are a great starting point to figure out your tuning process.

-That is the one thing I hope you realize by reading this blog and watching this video above.
+That is the one thing I hope you realize by reading this blog and watching these video.
 Any technique you see or read online is only an opportunity to help you develop your way of tuning.
 Just be willing to experiment and endure the process in becoming better at knowing your drums.

 The process is exciting and reassuring in knowing you will get to a point where you’re able to tune your drums to anything you desire which in turn continually inspires you to create something new.

-Thank you so much for checking out this blog and video, I really hope it’s been helpful and informative.
+Thank you so much for taking the time read this blog and watch these video’s, I really hope it’s been helpful and informative.